 Don’t forget to turn your own phone off so you don’t look like an idiot when it rings.
 And show no mercy to those who break the silence

-The microphone on your phone will amplify ambient noise and make the person’s voice sound muffled if they’re more than a metre away.
+The microphone on your phone will amplify ambient noise and make the subject’s voice sound muffled if they’re more than a metre away.
 For the clearest sound:

 - Plug an external microphone into your phone

-- Put the microphone on a desk stand close to the speaker
+- Put the microphone on a desk stand close to the subject

 - If you’re using a lapel mike, clip it on so their clothing won’t brush against it

-- Hide the cable under the speaker’s clothing, and run it back to the camera out of shot
+- Hide the cable under the subject’s clothing, and run it back to the camera out of shot

 2. MAKE YOUR PHONE CAMERA DO THE WORK